 Duties of the Officers

 Sec.
 1. The Regent shall appoint all non-elected committee chairmen; and shall be responsible for all Chapter activities and actions.
 The Regent shall possess a general knowledge of Robert’s Rules of Order.
-They shall endeavor to ensure the duties and responsibilities of all elected officers and appointed committee chairmen are executed at a level acceptable to the Chapter.
-In addition, the Regent shall act as ex-officio member to any and all committees and act as a non-voting member of the Executive Committee, casting a vote only in the event of a tie; shall represent the Chapter at any function which may require Chapter representation; and shall maintain a professional relationship with the College of Pharmacy administration and meet regularly with the Grand Council Deputy to report on the well-being of the Chapter.
-The Regent-Elect shall primarily be responsible for learning the responsibilities of the office of Regent, how the Chapter operates, and how to represent Kappa Psi.
-The Regent-Elect shall play a supportive role to the Regent and may be asked to do various tasks such as organize events (e.g., Chapter retreat), run a meeting, or represent the Chapter at a University function.
-The Regent-Elect shall represent the Fraternity at Pharmacy Council meetings.
-The Regent-Elect shall also act as a liaison between the Chapter and other chapters in the Fraternity.
+They shall endeavor to ensure the duties and responsibilities of all elected officers and appointed committee chairmen are executed at a level acceptable to the Chapter. and act as a non-voting member of the Executive Committee, casting a vote only in the event of a tie; shall represent the Chapter at any function which may require Chapter representation; and shall maintain a professional relationship with the College of Pharmacy administration and meet regularly with the Grand Council Deputy to report on the well-being of the Chapter.

 Sec.
 2. The Vice-Regent shall work in concert with the Regent and maintain a working knowledge of all Chapter matters.
 They shall be responsible for the work of all committees; and shall endeavor to maintain close ties with the faculty brothers, keeping them abreast of and inviting them to appropriate Chapter activities.
 They shall meet regularly with the Regent and Grand Council Deputy to report on the well-being of the Chapter.

 Sec.
-3. The Secretary shall record accurate minutes of the meetings, maintain addresses and phone numbers of Chapter members, and keep other pertinent information on file.
+3. .
 They shall keep a listing of all Active members and members not in good standing, and present said listing to the Regent prior to each Chapter meeting.
 They shall complete and submit all forms necessary for the Chapter to maintain current records with Central Office, which includes items such as M-cards.
 The Secretary shall record the minutes at all general meetings of the Chapter and shall distribute the minutes of each meeting out to all members via electronic mail.

 Sec.
 4. No additions to By-Law VI, Sec 4.

 Sec.
-5. The Treasurer shall be responsible for receiving all the payments of dues, fines, miscellaneous items, and for making payments of all expenditures of the Chapter.
-He shall keep accurate electronic records on all income and expenditures of the Chapter and shall be responsible for sending to the Central Office all initiation fees, per capita fees, and Province dues within a reasonable period of time.
-They shall be the Chairman of the Finance Committee and shall report at least monthly on income and expenses relative to the amounts budgeted.
+5. They shall be the Chairman of the Finance Committee and shall report at least monthly on income and expenses relative to the amounts budgeted.
 They shall also be responsible for the IRS-990 form.

 Sec.
 6. No additions to By-Law VI, Sec 6.